-G. relaxes for a short time and stops questioning Parents comfort, cajole, support, and reason with her
+G. worries about friends not liking her G. relaxes for a short time and stops questioning G. seeks support from her parents (constant questioning) Parents comfort, cajole, support, and reason with her

 Problem Busting: The Bottom Line

 - ◆ Outline the problem pattern and the unsuccessful solutions. - Use the strengths, experiences, and ideas of students, teachers and parents - Interrupt unsuccessful solution attempts by getting people to do something else or see something else